 Maxing out your individual retirement account (IRA) each year is a smart move when you’re focused on growing your retirement fund.
-But contributing too much money can result in a tax penalty.
+But contributing too much money can result in a tax penalty of 6%.
 Many taxpayers work with a financial advisor to avoid excess contributions and optimize their retirement strategies.
 If you have too much money in your IRA, here’s what you can do about it.

 For Roth IRAs, the IRS has set an additional limit based on your modified adjusted gross income.
-So if you are a married taxpayer filing jointly or a qualifying widow(er) in 2020, you must make less than $196,000 (less than $198,000 in 2021) to contribute up to the maximum IRA limit.
-If you file as single, head of household, or married separately (meaning your spouse does not live with you) in 2020, you must earn less than $124,000 (less than $125,000 in 2021) to contribute up to the maximum limit.
-And if you’re a married taxpayer who filed separately and lives with your spouse in 2020 and 2021, you must earn less than $10,000 and can only contribute a reduced amount.
+So if you are a married taxpayer filing jointly or a qualifying widow(er) in 2022, you must make less than $204,000 to contribute up to the maximum IRA limit.
+If you file as single, head of household, or married separately (meaning your spouse does not live with you) in 2022, you must earn less than $129,000 to contribute up to the maximum limit.
+And if you’re a married taxpayer who filed separately and lives with your spouse in 2022, you must earn less than $10,000 and can only contribute a reduced amount.

-Note that if you are over the income limit or if any part of your IRA contribution is in excess to the IRS rules, you might have to pay a 6% tax penalty.
+Note that if you are over the income limit or if any part of your IRA contribution is in excess of the IRS rules, you might have to pay a 6% tax penalty on the full amount that is over.

 How to Fix Excess IRA Contributions